Fair Allocation based on Diminishing Differences: Introduction

 \subsection{Related Work}

 Extending preferences over individual items to sets of items is a natural and principled way of succinctly encoding preferences \citep{BBP04a}.
-One of the most common set-extensions is \emph{stochastic dominance} (SD).
-It was developed for a different but related problem --- extending preferences over individual outcomes to \emph{lotteries} on outcomes.
-If $X,Y$ are lotteries, then $X\succeq^{SD} Y$ iff $E[u(X)]\geq E[u(Y)]$ for every weakly-increasing utility function $u$ \citep{HaRu69a,Bran17a}.
-In the context of fair item allocation, SD leads to the notions of necessary-fairness and possible-fairness \citep{Aziz2015Fair}.
+One of the most common set extensions is \emph{stochastic dominance} (SD).
+It was developed for a different but related problem --- extending preferences over individual outcomes to \emph{lotteries} over outcomes.
+If $X,Y$ are lotteries, then $X\succsim^{SD} Y$ iff $E[u(X)]\geq E[u(Y)]$ for every weakly-increasing utility function $u$ \citep{HaRu69a,Bran17a}.
+In the context of fair item allocation, SD leads to the notions of necessary\-/fairness and possible\-/fairness \citep{Aziz2015Fair}.
 Other common extensions are \emph{downward-lexicographic} (DL) and \emph{upward-lexicographic} (UL) \citep{Cho2012Probabilistic,Bouveret2010Fair,NBR15a}.
-A different kind of assumption that is common in allocating computational resources is that agents have \emph{Leontief preferences}, i.e., each agent needs resources in fixed proportions (e.g., \citep{kash2014no}).

-The diminishing differences extension, which is the focus of this paper, is quite natural but has not been formalized in prior work.
-Interestingly, the DD extension is closely related to \emph{second-order stochastic dominance} (SSD).
-If $X,Y$ are lotteries, then $X\succeq^{SSD} Y$ iff $E[u(X)]\geq E[u(Y)]$ for every utility function $u$ which is weakly-increasing and \emph{weakly-concave} \citep{HaRu69a}.
+The diminishing-differences extension, which is the focus of this paper, is quite natural but has not been formalized in prior work.
+The most similar extension that we are aware of is the \emph{second-order stochastic dominance} (SSD).
+If $X,Y$ are lotteries, then $X\succsim^{SSD} Y$ iff $E[u(X)]\geq E[u(Y)]$ for every utility function $u$ which is weakly-increasing and \emph{weakly-concave} \citep{HaRu69a}.
 In the context of item assignment, weak concavity is equivalent to \emph{increasing} differences --- agents care more about \emph{not} getting the \emph{worst} item than about getting the best item.
-Increasing differences make sense in fair division of chores \citep{Aziz2017Chores} and we relate to it in Section \ref{sec:increasing}.
+Increasing differences make sense in fair division of chores \citep{Aziz2017Chores}.
+We analyze this assumption in Appendix \ref{sec:increasing}.

+\citet{bronfman2015redesigning,bronfman2015assigning} present a mechanism for matching students to hospitals for internships, where the students report rankings over the hospitals.
+Initially, using simulations of random-serial-dictatorship, each student is assigned a vector of probabilities for each hospital.
+To improve the efficiency of the random assignment, probabilities are traded between students with different rankings.
+Ensuring that each trade is mutually beneficial requires an assumption on the students' cardinal utilities.
+Based on the survey quoted in the introduction, it is assumed that the utility each student assigns to each hospital is the square of its Borda score, which is a special case of a DD utility function.